 How much will I receive?

-Salary supplements are tied to the recipient’s level of education, with teachers and family child care providers awarded on a different scale than directors.
-The awards also vary based on the tier selected by the funding partnership.
-Local Smart Start partnerships choose one of five different supplement models (tiers) and awards are issued accordingly.
+The awards vary based on the tier selected by the funding partnership.
+Local Smart Start partnerships choose one of three different supplement models (tiers) and awards are issued accordingly.
 The scales show annual award amounts for full-time eligibility.
 Awards are issued in two six-month installments, each after the participant completes an assigned six-month commitment period in the same child care program.
-The amount received will reflect the schedule worked during the six-month period; supplements for part-time employees are prorated based on a 40-hour workweek.
-Funding partnerships may also choose to apply an additional percentage cut to supplements due to budget constraints or may increase awards if funding is available.
+The amount received will reflect the schedule worked during the six-month period; supplements for part-time employees are prorated.
+Funding partnerships may choose to apply a percentage cut to supplements due to budget constraints or may increase awards if funding is available.

 What do I have to do to participate in the Child Care WAGE$® Program?

 Interested child care professionals must complete an application and provide verification of (1) current employment in a participating child care program, (2) current wages and (3) education earned, as verified by an official transcript or through Early Educator Certification (EEC).
 If an official transcript has been submitted to EEC, it may be used to determine the WAGE$ award.
 Official transcripts submitted to Infant-Toddler Educator AWARD$® may also be used.

 How are supplements received?

 Learn how Child Care WAGE$® NC Program issues supplement payments with DeAngela from WAGE$ in this video or read how below.